 First, the Paekakariki school performance.
 It was film festival week.
 In term 3 (the one that moves from winter into spring and lands us with a gasp now at spring break, here in this first day off of daylight savings time), all the kids make movies at school.
 They write scripts, film, do voice-overs.
 And at the end of it all, there’s a film festival where parents and kids crowd into the school hall to watch and admire.
 The parents are shoulder-to-shoulder in the room, sitting in folding chairs stacked on homemade risers, standing by the wall and in the hall way, busy behind the counter selling things at the make-shift concessions stand.
 They hold glasses of red wine and, as the evening wears on and the room heats up, the bodies like a furnace and the driving rain outside foreclosing on the idea of letting the winter back in, eat ice creams.
 The kids are squashed into a mass on the floor, children ranging from 5 or 6 (the tiny kids are mostly in parents’ laps) to the giants of the room, the 12 and 13 year olds.
 Of course I notice that when we arrived, my kids were in the middle and low end, Aidan remarkable for his white blonde hair in the front row with the youngest kids and Naomi lost in the belly of the middle.
 Now Aidan is a middle kid, and Naomi is one of the giants, the wispy, grown up creatures who look out of place huddled on the floor with the little kids.
 And at the same time, I love having those big ones and the little ones together on the floor, together in the school.
 I love the way Naomi knows the names of all the 5-year-olds who have started school this year, that the family trees of their classmates branch out in all directions on the floor and in the seats.

 The videos themselves range from the adorable to the slightly offensive.
 I flash back to my teacher-days and remember the times student work got out in a form I didn’t feel good about.
 There are adorable movies made by the littlest kids, wandering around and filming important places in the village.
 I imagine kids in DC heading out by Metro to do such a movie: here’s the White House, the Capitol, the Lincoln Memorial, the Pentagon.
 This week it was 6-year-olds heading out on foot with their own colour commentary.
 Here’s Campbell Park (with the fun slide), the tennis courts (“But it’s locked and we don’t have a key, but look at that cute cat stretching in the sun!”), the Dairy (“It’s my favourite place in the village because it sells lollies and milk”).
 There were interviews with important community members, like the man who owns the Dairy and the woman who helps the kids plant seeds and trees at the school.
 There was a video of the whale who came a month or so ago, interspersed with on-the-scene-interviews with eye-witnesses (Q: What was your favourite part of seeing the whale?
-A: I liked it when all the kids yelled, “It’s a whale!
-It’s a whale” every time we saw the whale.”)
+A: I like

 Then there’s was Aidan’s class’s video, lovingly produced by his teacher, the beautiful Miss Flighty who looks as though she’s stepped out of a Roald Dahl book.
 It was a complex piece of work, beginning with two children finding a time machine in an unused school closet, progressing through to their conversation with the principal (played by their principal) in which he entrusts them to care for his “lucky undies,” a pair of enormous tighty-whities with “I love unicorns” painted on them in the finest 8-year-old print.
 The undies are thrown into the time machine and students are enlisted to go and retrieve them.
 They head backwards in time to the cave people, wearing rags and swinging in the trees: no undies.
 They head forwards in time to a robot wedding, all the guests with metallic hair and silvery clothes: no undies.
 Then they stumble into WWII, where two English officers (one of them a blonde boy with a rather Americanised English accent) are having tea and noticing vaguely that they’re about the lose the war.
 Then—miracle—the undies fall on Hitler’s head, killing him.
 The English officers say “hurrah, hurrah,” very calmly and properly, and pour themselves another cup of tea.
 The undies are retrieved and end up over the head of the mean and nasty teacher (NOT played by the beautiful Miss Flighty).
 Forgive the plot synopsis for a movie written and performed by 8 and 9-year olds, but seriously, this thing would NEVER have happened in DC.
 The combination of the worldly nature of the settings, the willingness of a silly and supportive principal to be part of the fun, the clever cultural comedy written in by the children themselves—ah, it was a delightful and funny piece of film.